btrfs-convert

 --csum <type>, --checksum <type>

 Specify the checksum algorithm.
 Default is crc32c.
 Valid values are crc32c, xxhash, sha256 or blake2.
-To mount such filesystem kernel must support the
+To mount such filesystem kernel must support the checksums as well.

 -d|--no-datasum